febus982/sqlalchemy-bind-manager/README.md

 * `save_many`: Persist multiple models in a single transaction
 * `delete`: Delete a model
 * `find`: Search for a list of models (basically an adapter for SELECT queries)
+* `paginated_find`: Search for a list of models, with pagination support

 ### Session lifecycle in repositories